HEAL A HORSE COZUMEL SANCTUARY

 How have we helped.

 We do what we learn, therefore we endeavour to offer options to horse keepers on the island.
-We have provided several clinics and workshops with Farriers, Veterinarians, natural horsemanship and school visits.
-Children are the future!
+Your generous donations also help provide several clinics and workshops with Farriers, Veterinarians, natural horsemanship.